OHI-Science/ohi-global/README.md

 Important files within the "eez", "antarctica", and "high seas" folders include:

+* calculate_scores.R: code to calculate scores
+* layers.csv: provides the location of the data layers used to calculate the OHI assessments.
+This file is created by data and functions in the eez_layers_meta_data folder
 * scores.csv: The OHI scores
 * layers: All the data layers used by the OHI models to calculate scores
 * conf: Files that are used to set up the OHI model parameters